 - Currys PC World (Clearance/Outlet): Many Currys stores feature a clearance section, and they also conduct online outlet sales.
 These sections offer ex-display models, customer returns, or end-of-line products, often retaining full warranties.
 This is a frequently recommended source for larger electronics.

-- B&M / Home Bargains / Poundland: These budget retailers are excellent for ultra-discounted cables, basic headphones, phone cases, and other small accessories.
-While quality can vary, for simple items like charging bricks, they can represent excellent value.
+- B&M / Home Bargains / Poundland: These budget retailers are excellent for ultra-discounted cables, basic headphones, phone cases, and other essential tech accessories.
+While they may not stock the latest high-end devices, they are perfect for everyday needs and stocking stuffers.

 Decoding the Deals: What to Look For (and Avoid!)